Take classes in cyber security online and earn a bachelor's degree in less than 3 years

-People who look at cybersecurity programs may also be interested in a computer networking bachelor's degree.
+People who look at cybersecurity programs may also be interested in different types of IT degrees, such as a computer networking bachelor's degree.
 With this degree, students learn how to install, configure, administer and maintain elements of computer network systems including software, operating systems, and programming languages.

 Another popular degree choice is an information technology (IT) degree program.
 This degree can help prepare students to install, maintain, manage, repair and secure complex computer network systems.
 IT technicians support customers who are experiencing computer-related problems and troubleshoot components, hardware and software, including printers, scanners, email and work processes.